Vote counting: Errors in optical scans

 Fold lines in the wrong places can also count as votes.

 Software can miscount; if it miscounts drastically enough, people notice and check.
 Staff rarely can say who caused an error, so they do not know whether it was accidental or a hack.
-Errors from 2002-2008 were listed and analyzed by the Brennan Center in 2010.
+Errors from 2002 to 2008 were listed and analyzed by the Brennan Center in 2010.
 There have been numerous examples before and since.